Fanchouille/textMatcher/README.md

-20171017 : removes some bugs (only fetched the 1st nearest and not all) Adds disjoint set that creates unlinked clusters from paired data
+20171017 : removes some bugs (only fetched the 1st nearest and not all) Adds disjoint set that creates unlinked clusters from paired data Adds functionnality : create groupId & groupCol (use disjointSet & matches) Adds functionnality : build matches only on same groups (with group_cols)